19 Different Types of Penguins Explained

 1. Macaroni Penguin

 The Macaroni penguin is just one among the different types of penguins.
-It belongs to the genus Eudyptes which comprises penguins commonly called crested penguins.
-The penguins in this genus share a similar trait-band of a tufted yellow crest near their eyes.
+It belongs to the genus Eudyptes, which comprises crested penguins.
+The penguins in this genus share a similar trait band of a tufted yellow crest near their eyes.

 The macaroni penguin has a black face and a red bill with the signature yellow crest common to its genus.
 Named by the English sailors, the penguin’s bright yellow crest reminded them of ‘macaronis’ – followers of the 18th-century fashion trend where men wore flamboyant clothing.
 The yellow crest of the macaroni penguin is more defined than that of other crested penguin species.